Website URL Washington University School of Medicine Standardized Patient Program

 Educating the doctors of tomorrow.

-Washington University School of Medicine is seeking male and female actors of all ethnicities (ages 20 – 40) for the Standardized/Simulated Patient Program.
+Washington University School of Medicine is seeking actors and educators of all ages, genders, races, and ethnicities for the Standardized/Simulated Patient Program.
 If you live in the Saint Louis area, have reliable transportation, are in good health, and have a flexible weekday schedule you could become a part of our educational program!
 This is a paid position.

-Auditions are on 5/8/19 and are by invitation only.
-Invited candidates are required to attend one of the two sessions offered on that date, either 10am – 12pm or 12pm – 2pm.
+Auditions are on March 10th and 19th via Zoom.
+Auditions are by invitation only and invited candidates are required to attend one of the two sessions offered on those dates (either 10am – 12pm or 12pm – 2pm).
 Attendance is mandatory for consideration.
-If hired, you must be available to attend the required New SP Orientation in late June (date/time TBD).
+If hired, you must be available to attend the required New SP Orientation in late March / early April (date/time TBD).

 Description: A Standardized or Simulated Patient (SP) is an individual trained to portray the personal history, physical symptoms, emotional characteristics and everyday concerns of an actual patient (other than themselves), during mock provider-patient encounters for the training and assessment of students.
 The SP is responsible for documenting the events in the encounter in a computerized checklist and is trained to provide constructive written and verbal feedback, from the patient’s perspective, to further enrich the relationship between (learner) healthcare provider and (simulated) patient.
 SPs are a dynamic educational tool used for a variety of settings such as interactive teaching environments, group demonstrations, clinical examinations, videos or portrayals customized to meet the learner’s needs.
 People who make the best SPs typically enjoy performing, are observant, are good listeners, have strong communication skills, and are punctual and reliable.